kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.4 - May 25, 2017 =
+* Default Templates provided by the plugin will now render correctly on mobile devices.
+Your existing posts with default templates will reflect these changes after update.
+This does not affect custom templates and they will continue to render as before.
+* UI Change: Template, Country and Associate ID select boxes are now at the top of the 'Add Shortcode' dialog box to better reflect the order of operations.
+* PriceLink, ProductAd & ProductLink templates will now allow only a single product to be added.
+This does not affect existing posts.
+To add more than one product to the single product templates, create a custom template by cloning the original one.
+* A shortcode can now contain only one instance of a specific product.
+This does not affect existing posts.
+* Fix: After plugin update, changes not being reflected due to browser caching.

 = 1.4.3 - April 19, 2017 =
 * Fix: Add shortcode button not clickable for some users after version 1.4.2.